 Nigeria’s neighbors have been more productive, with Ghana producing 95 tonnes of gold in 2015.
 Mali produced 50 tonnes in the same year and Burkina Faso produced 34 tonnes, but Nigeria could only manage 4 tonnes, as records show.
 Nere believes this figure shows how much the country could be losing by not formalising artisanal mining which even accounted for a huge percentage of the 4 tonnes reported in 2015.
 Most of the countries with decent gold production records in Africa have begun to recognise artisanal mining and are looking for ways to formalise their activities.

-In Ghana, artisanal, small-scale miners, popularly known as galamsey have become increasingly important.
+In Ghana, artisanal and small-scale miners, popularly known as galamsey have become increasingly important.
 They are responsible for all diamond production in the West African country and their contribution to gold production is increasing.
 The government is now training small-scale miners in sustainable mining methods as part of a roadmap that seeks to address illegal mining in the country.

-Nere also thinks there is a tech solution Nigeria can adopt.
+Nere thinks there is a tech solution Nigeria can adopt.
 The Computer Engineering graduate said her company created a mobile solution — Zokia system, a mobile platform to register and bank artisanal miners.

 “When we were doing our pilot in Chikun, Kaduna state, we registered 1200 artisanal miners, tagging the gold from mine, through the value chain, all the way,” she says.
 “We also used mobile money, as a way to eventually sensitize them, to get them off cash payment and keep their monies safe.
 More than 300 of the registered 1,200 use mobile money for payments.”